Argentina

 In Partnership with Reforestarg, we stand against deforestation, planting and donating trees in damaged zones (consequence mainly of forest fires) helping at the same time to compensate for our carbon footprint.
 To plant a tree is leaving a part of your legacy in Argentina, and promoting hope for future generations.

-Compensation of CO2 Emissions
+Compensation for CO2 Emissions

 • In Partnership with the South Pole, we are the first travel company in Argentina to compensate for all the CO2 emissions you’ll make during your trip when traveling by land.